 Their concern about doing poorly in classes and their ability to be an engineer.
+Advice about internships/jobs.
+What clubs to join.
 What it's like being an upperclassman.

 How to approach professors.
 Stress -Asking of ways to cope with stress... stress about midterm grades.
 Does it get easier?
+How to navigate Boulder and CU campus.
+Took bus tours.
 I enjoyed getting to know them in regards to their hobbies, and interests outside of classes.